Barefoot Gen 2: Critical response

-Writer and reporter, Ram Murata (村田らむ（むらた・らむ）) describes their experience watching Barefoot Gen 2 and recalls growing up with the body of work in Japan:
+Writer and reporter, Ram Murata, described their experience watching Barefoot Gen 2 and recalled growing up with the body of work in Japan:

 "It's a very sad story.
 But it's not all dark.
 Because of the style of the work, characters would often have comical expressions, making me laugh.
 This 'funny' thing is also troubling.
 Barefoot Gen has a strong aura that says you shouldn't be amused with it.
 I went to university in Kyushu, but I made friends there that were from Hiroshima.
 One of them was aiming to become a manga artist like myself, so we would talk and he would show me random cartoons he had drawn.
 One day, when I showed him [Barefoot Gen], he burst into anger.
 It was a story about a nuclear bomb, I realized.
 He told me, "Don't make fun of a nuclear bomb!
 I was beaten up by my father for just saying that the memorial service looked like an eraser at my parents' house".
 People have different views on the atomic bomb depending on the year they were born and the region [of Japan] they live in.
 Barefoot Gen is a rare work that looks directly at the topic, but it's still a manga.
 I think you can enjoy reading it.
 Please do laugh at the scene where Gen and others beat each other on the bottom to get used to the torture".